Weave Code

 maglnet/composer-require-checker

-CLI tool that scans your PHP sources and composer.json to ensure every used class/function/extension comes from an explicit require.
-Detects “soft” (transitive) dependencies and missing PHP extensions so updates don’t break your package.
+CLI tool that scans your PHP sources and composer.json to ensure every used class/function comes from declared dependencies.
+Detects “soft” transitive deps and missing required PHP extensions, helping prevent breakage after dependency updates.

 View on GitHub